giofiocco/jaris/README.md

 | 4\*#     | reloc table                   |
 |          | dynamic linking table         |

+The code size is always an even number
-The ending `Dynamic Linking Table Entry` has file name empty (only the null char).
+The ending `Dynamic Linking Table Entry` is 0x00.

 ### OBJ file